Virspace/AxSDK/README.md

 Code Organization
 * Header files should only contain a types header
-* Header files should be written in C11
+* Header files should be written in C for compatibility
-* Implementation files should be written in C11
+* Implementation files can be written in C or C++

 [Axon SDK Roadmap](https://trello.com/b/a9z3gJWq)